Submit a commentary to CT Viewpoints

 To submit a commentary item or letter, please use the form below.
 If you have questions, feel free to email CT Viewpoints Editor Paul Stern at email@example.com.

-PLEASE NOTE: The form below is NOT for brief comments on individual stories or op-eds.
+PLEASE NOTE: The form below is NOT for brief comments on individual stories or op-eds, which we do not publish.

 AT ELECTION TIME: CT Viewpoints regrets that it cannot publish third-party endorsements of candidates for elective office.
 Candidates themselves may submit position papers and similar items as a form of voter education.